jistjoalal/jist.dev/README.md

 - generate table of contents for each post
 - improve PostTitle and ProjectTitle components (img, description, etc.)
 - mouse interaction w/ animation
+- need to find better way of switching themes